 - Resists Organic Solvents

 - Great Wear and Fatigue Resistance

 I highly recommend the use of HDPE for your templates or patterns.
-It is durable and long lasting.
-Also it is easy to cut the original shape from your cardboard design with a band saw or jig saw.
-Lastly it is affordable and comes in different sheet sizes (such as rods and tubing for those odd shaped templates or patterns) and thickness.
+It is durable and long-lasting.
+Also, it is easy to cut the original shape from your cardboard design with a band saw or jigsaw.
+Lastly, it is affordable and comes in different sheet sizes (such as rods and tubing for those odd-shaped templates or patterns) and thicknesses.
 This solution will provide you years of templates and patterns on a wood sign shape you will repeat for multiple copies.

 Alternative Template And Pattern – Advanced With Resin